633 W 5th Street #2890

 What Else Does the AAA Foundation Road Rage Study Tell Us?

-- Autoists, ages 19 through 39, and biological men, as in all life cases, tend to be more aggressive, assertive, and careless than women.
+Autoists, ages 19 through 39, and biological men, as in all life cases, tend to be more aggressive, assertive, and careless than women.
 As a result, generally, males have a three times greater chance of antagonizing other drivers, whereas females tend to withdraw and de-escalate.
+And Southern California biological males are no different.

-- Around 214 million registered vehicle operators, about 101 million drivers have tailgated other vehicles on purpose due to anger.
+Around 214 million registered vehicle operators and about 101 million drivers have tailgated other vehicles on purpose due to anger.
+Many of these aggressive drivers reside in Sunny, California.

-- Around 3% of those, say 5.7 million drivers, admitted they slammed on their brakes or bumped into other cars in a fit of rage.
+Around 3% of those, say 5.7 million drivers, admitted they slammed on their brakes or bumped into other cars in a fit of rage.
+To be realistic, this is not a drunk driving “accident.”
+This isn’t very nice, intentional conduct, and it is generally not covered under California liability insurance.

 Should I Contact A Personal Injury Attorney For My Road Rage Accident Related Personal Injury?

 Ehline Law Firm will aggressively hold the other party accountable for their behavior and seek a windfall payout for you!
-Moreover, your free case review our road rage accident attorney gives you is confidential.
-Moreover, our call comes with no obligation to hiring us.
-Make the call, and we'll do it all!
+Moreover, the free case reviews our road rage accident attorney gives you are confidential.
+Moreover, our call comes with no obligation to hire us.
+Make the call, and we’ll do it all!
 Use our online contact form, or telephone us now at (213) 596-9642.
 Let us help you win substantial compensation for your pain, suffering, and emotional distress.
+We also offer cost free, virtual consultations for all new clients.